michaelsevilla/malacology-popper/paper/paper.md

 complex systems that re-implement functionality and re-execute redundant code, unnecessarily increasing the likelihood of bugs.

-*Application Changes* The second approach to adapting to a storage system deficiency is to change the application itself by adding more data management intelligence, often into the application itself, or as domain-specific middleware.
+\textbf{Application Changes}: The second approach to adapting to a storage system deficiency is to change the application itself by adding more data management intelligence, often into the application itself, or as domain-specific middleware.
 For instance, an application may change to exploit data locality or I/O parallelism in a distributed storage system.
 This is not a bad proposition, but creates a coupling that is highly tied to the underlying physical properties of the system, making it difficult to adapt to future changes at the storage system level.

-*Storage Changes* When these two approaches fail to meet the needs of the application, developers turn their attention to the storage system itself.
+\textbf{Storage Changes}: When these two approaches fail to meet the needs of the application, developers turn their attention to the storage system itself.
 For example, HDFS has been the focus of scalability concerns, especially for metadata-intensive workloads~\cite{shvachko:login2012-hdfs-scalability}.
 This